greg-raven/Uncommon-Sense/_drafts/all.md

 We are what we repeatedly do.
 Excellence then is not an act but a habit Will Durant

-Liberty doesn’t work as well in practice as it does in speeches.
+Liberty doesn't work as well in practice as it does in speeches.
 Will Rogers

 Nothing makes a man, or a body of men, as mad as the truth.
 If there is no truth in it, they laugh it off.
 Will Rogers